kroa38/RaspLogger/README.md

 ```
 Important !!
 option "auth-enabled = false" must be declared into  /etc/influxdb/influxdb.conf
 and be changed to "auth-enabled = true" after !

+- 8) Init Crontab

+See README.MD into the 'cron' directory for shceduling the differents task with cron

+---
+## TIPS

 - 8) Export database into CSV format